April 26, 2023

 Give temporary employees the same safety training you give regular employees.
 Don’t skimp on safety training just because someone will only be working with you for a short time.

-Here are a few questions that Vice President of Montu Staffing Solutions Paul Gilliam suggested employers should ask their temp agencies to keep workers safe, in a presentation at the 2016 Minnesota Safety and Health Conference:
+Here are a few suggested questions employers should ask their temp agencies to keep workers safe:

-- Will the agency provide personal protective equipment for the temporary workers?
+- Will the agency provide personal protective equipment for the temporary employees?

 - What safety training will be provided by the agency?

-- Does the temporary worker require any additional help to perform the job?
+- Does the temporary employee require any additional help to perform the job?

 - Is worker safety a company priority?